SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 logic::sequencer::rs_latch;     // RS latch sequencer connected
 ```

-The available sequencer options, unfortunately, are capable of only slightly moore than what can be done with just a logic block alone using feedback.
-See the examples below.
-You can do many tasks that would at first blush look like a job for the latches by simply setting one input as feedback, and the other two to your latch inputs; if 2 is feedback and say Clear or G is 1 and Set or D is 0
+The available sequencer options, unfortunately, are capable of only slightly moore than what can be done with just an even LUT using the Feedback output, or an odd LUT with an event channel.

-Below is shown in the 4 left columns an RS latch, and in the right 4, a D latch on the left
+Particularly, if you don;t need a logic block to generate the inputs to an RS latch or D latch, you can do it easily:
+IN0 and IN1 are the two inputs, while IN2 is feedback (I find this by far the easiest to work with when making truth tables. )

 | 2 | 1 | 0 | Out | 2 | 1 | 0 | Out |
 |---|---|---|-----|---|---|---|-----|